 General tips on making gift wrapping paper recyclable

-Before recycling or composting your gift wrap make sure you remove all sellotape, tags, ribbons, bows etc. Gift tags might be recyclable/compostable but the ribbon that they are attached with isn’t so make sure you remove it first.
+Before recycling or composting your gift wrap make sure you remove all sellotape, tags, ribbons, bows etc. Gift tags might be recyclable/compostable but the ribbon that they are attached often isn’t so make sure you remove it first.
 If in doubt, ask the company, they will know.
 Many gift wrap companies have an environmental policy like Flamingo Paperie.
+In fact all their gift tags, including the jute string, are 100% recyclable.

 For further information see Recycle Now